k0rventen/smartcity/README.md

 - [PlatformIO](https://platformio.org) for developing, compiling & deploying the code to the embedded devices,
 - [Doxygen](http://www.doxygen.nl/index.html) for automating the documentation building.

-Once platformIO is installed ( aka **pip install platformio**), you will need just three commands to build the project:
+Once platformIO is installed ( aka **pip3 install platformio**), you will need just three commands to build the project:

 ```
 git clone https://code.axians.com/corentin.farque/smartcity